 An Onomatopoeia (une onomatopée) is a made up written word which represents a sound.
 She slapped him: “smack”!!
 The baby cried: “wah-wah”.

 This comes naturally in our own language, but it’s quite hilarious to see what these sound words become in another language!
 Here are my favorite top 10 French onomatopoeias.

-1 – The Written Sound of a Kiss in French = Smack!
+1 – French Onomatopoeia for a Kiss in French = Smack!

 Yeah, “Smack” is the sound of a soft kiss in French.
 We don’t go “kiss kiss”, but “smack, smack”.
 It’s even the common name for a peck on the lips.
 “Il m’a fait un smack” – he gave me a peck on the lips, a soft kiss.
 (More about French kisses in this article)

 Imagine my surprise when I found out “smack” was the written sound for slapping in English!
 Quite the opposite…

 In French, a slap (une gifle, une baffe) is accompanied by a big: “paf !” (we say “et paf, une baffe !).
 Other French sounds for hitting would be “vlan”, “pif” (especially when hitting someone on the nose), “pof”, “tchoc”, “tchac”, “bang”…

 2 – French Onomatopoeia for Sleeping = Ron-ron